Thomas-Walker-Lynch/Ariadne/document/readme.txt

 'neighbor' list.
 The neighbor list holds the edges.

-Using Java, the developer puts the nodes in a map, keyed on the node label, or writes functions that when given a label, return either a a node or null.
+Using Java, the developer puts the nodes in a map, keyed on the node label, or writes functions that when given a label, return either a node or null.

 A node map looks a lot like classic make file.
 Each node label is a target file path, the neighbor list can be listed next, and then we have the build code.